overhide/pay2my.app/howto/README.md

 On line 17 we allow the use of Ethereum and on line 18 we do the same for Bitcoin.

-Line 16 configures usage of an Ethereum *web3.js* wallet, such as [Metamask](https://metamask.io/), for US dollar *overhide* ledger transactions.
+Line 16 configures usage of an Ethereum *web3.js* wallet, such as <a target="_blank" href="https://metamask.io/">Metamask</a>, for US dollar *overhide* ledger transactions.

 > 📢
 >
-> The https://pay2my.app components allow use of *web3.js* crypto wallets as user credential storage for US dollar in-app purchases.
+> The <a target="_blank" href="https://pay2my.app">https://pay2my.app</a> components allow use of *web3.js* crypto wallets as user credential storage for US dollar in-app purchases.